ill-i/fai_agn/README.md

 # fai_agn
-Here are modern observational data of AGN obtained from different telescopes of Fesenkov Astrophysical Institute.
+There are modern observational data of AGN obtained from different telescopes of Fesenkov Astrophysical Institute.